kubewarden/kubewarden.io/content/blog/2024/kubewarden-1-10-release.md

 of the policy evaluator per unique type of policy module.

-For example, if a user has the apparmor policy deployed 5 times (with different names, settings, etc), now only one instance of PolicyEvaluator will be allocated for all of those 5 deployments.
+For example, if a user has the apparmor policy deployed 5 times (with different names, settings, etc), now only one instance of policy evaluator will be allocated for all of those 5 deployments.

 In addition, we rely now on Wasmtime's pre-initialization of Wasm modules.
 This